-Thanks to SaaS development, businesses successfully provide their services using cloud computing and subscription-based monetization models.
-As of 2021 the overall market value of Saas apps reaches about $145.5 billion.
+Thanks to SaaS-based application development, businesses successfully provide their services using cloud computing and subscription-based monetization models.
+As of 2021, the overall market value of SaaS apps reaches about $145.5 billion.
 And this number is expected to reach $171.9 billion by 2022.

-Though much demanded and popular, SaaS development is at the same time a very competitive business domain.
-So building a SaaS application is inconceivable without knowing the basics of SaaS development.
+Though much demanded and popular, SaaS app development is at the same time a very competitive business domain.

 What is a SaaS Platform?

 SaaS is short for “Software as a Service.”
 And it reflects the meaning of the concept.
 This is a business model where the provider delivers a service to you under a subscription.
 That said, the user does not have to purchase the software along with servers and additional software.
 Usually, the whole processing is carried out on servers in digital clouds, to which users access via browser, mobile app or API.
 In other words, the user works with a full-fledged prepared solution online.

 Compare it to real estate.
 Buying a house and renting both have their pros and cons.
 Yet, in some cases, renting wins the battle in many respects.
 One of them is that the owner holds the responsibility for the maintenance rather than the leaseholder.
 And, well, affordability also plays an important role.

 The same works for SaaS applications – they put less burden on the users than the purchase of licensed software — no need for a user to waste time for the program’s setup on every user’s computer.
 Instead, the SaaS app providers take on all the technical aspects of development and maintenance.

 - Cost-efficiency: monthly subscriptions are much more affordable, comparing to the purchasing software and all the additional tools;

 - Scalability: if the number of users in your company grows, a SaaS app is easily scalable for that;